Skip to main content

 Get your teen started with an account

-Account must be opened in branch - schedule a meeting with a banker to open an account.
+Account must be opened in-branch with both the parent/guardian and student present.
+Schedule a meeting with a banker to open a checking account.
+Bring these required documents (PDF) to open an account.

 Account subject to approval.
 Go to a Chase branch for more information.